-- Theoretical trade knowledge which together with hands on shop experience will enable students to go on to train for employment as capable and knowledgeable apprentices and entry-level workers in the trade. - Acquisition of safety skills and awareness. - Ability to apply mathematical concepts to the Electrical trade.
+- Theoretical trade knowledge which together with hands on shop experience will enable students to go on to train for employment as capable and knowledgeable apprentices and entry-level workers in the trade - Acquisition of safety skills and awareness - Ability to apply mathematical concepts to the electrical trade

-- Math 11 (Applications, Principles, or Pre-Calculus) or Math 12 (Foundations or Apprenticeship and Workplace) and English 11; OR - Mature Student Status with acceptable scores on College Assessments or the GED® test OR - pass Level E Trades Entrance exam
+- MATH 11 (Applications, Principles or Pre-Calculus) or Math 12 (Foundations or Apprenticeship and Workplace) AND English 11; OR - Mature Student Status with acceptable scores on the College Placement Assessment or GED®; OR - Pass Level E Trades Entrance Exam; OR - Math 040 (min.
+B+) (recommend Math 050)

-- students should not be colour blind for trade hiring purposes - · good manual and mechanical ability - suitable work clothes and steel-toed work shoes
+- Students should not be colour blind, for trade hiring purposes - Good manual and mechanical ability - Suitable work clothes and steel toed work shoes

-In order to graduate, students must successfully complete all courses in the program and maintain an overall C average (70%).
+In order to graduate, students must successfully complete all courses in the program and maintain an overall "C" average (70%).
 Graduates of the program will receive a Yukon College certificate.
-Students may also be offered technical credit towards a Yukon apprenticeship and the opportunity to write the Electrical Apprenticeship Level I (first year) exam.
+Students may also be offered technical credit towards a Yukon apprenticeship and the opportunity to challenge the Electrical Apprenticeship Level I (first year) exam.